objcio/articles/2014-08-11-bad-testing-practices.md

 classes, but if there is a legitimate reason for your class to have multiple constructors, just follow the same piece of advice.
 Make sure you test the public API of that class, constructing it in different ways.
-In this case, test it using every constructor (i.e. when this class is in this initial state, it behaves like this.
-When it's in this other initial state it behaves like that).
+In this case, test it using every constructor (i.e. when this class is in this initial state, it behaves like this, and when it's in this other initial state, it behaves like that).

 ## Conclusion

-Writing tests is an investment—we need to put time in the form of writing and maintaining them.
+Writing tests is an investment—we need to put in time in the form of writing and maintaining them.
 The only way we can justify such an investment is because we expect to get that time back.
 Coupling tests to implementation details will reduce the amount of value that our tests will provide, making that investment